 So Millennials want to explore the world on their own—but what does that mean?
 How will starting a new business affect your business?
 While I can understand why some management could see entrepreneurs as a direct hit to their human resource department, both leadership and team members must also consider that it’s an inevitable movement and it would prove to be much more beneficial to realize the positive picture for this relationship between entrepreneurs and corporate America.

 A chain reaction.
 The advancement caused by an entrepreneurial innovation will more than likely cause a domino effect.
 Advanced products and services push progression for innovation of technology and product development across industries—resulting in pioneering ideas and new advances that can ultimately benefit the entire market.

 New business, new business partner.
 There are times that an employee might take on an entrepreneurial endeavor that creates a direct opportunity for the former employer.
 The previous business may provide a product or service that the new one needs in order to grow and develop.

 Broader opportunity.
 Not only do entrepreneurial ventures have the potential to build a relationship and progress innovation, but they also have the potential to open up niches in the marketplace because of it.
 More businesses mean more opportunities to provide services to companies and individuals that are directly involved with these new, niche markets.

 Finding a fit.
 Niches also create benefits for workers.
 There are a number of people currently working outside their passion or field of study.
 New opportunity means these companies often require new and/or specialized workers with focused skills to get the job done.
 Finally, that degree in Enigmatology might actually come in handy.

-- This post written by Carrie Bowe, an Intern at Millennial Branding
+- This post was written by Carrie Bowe, an Intern at Workplace Intelligence